cyverse/irods-adm/coding-standards-bash.md

 ### Wildcard Expansion of Filenames

 Since file names may begin with a `-`, use an explicit path when doing wildcard expansions of them.
-This avoids the risk of bash interpreting a name as a flag.
+This avoids the risk of Bash interpreting a name as a flag.
 It's safer to expand wildcards of the form `./*` than `*`.

 In the following examples, assume the contents of the current directory are as follows.